Supreme Court of the United States: Justices as circuit justices

 The United States is divided into thirteen circuit courts of appeals, each of which is assigned a "circuit justice" from the Supreme Court.
 Although this concept has been in continuous existence throughout the history of the republic, its meaning has changed through time.
 Under the Judiciary Act of 1789, each justice was required to "ride circuit", or to travel within the assigned circuit and consider cases alongside local judges.
 This practice encountered opposition from many justices, who cited the difficulty of travel.
 Moreover, there was a potential for a conflict of interest on the court if a justice had previously decided the same case while riding circuit.
-Circuit riding ended in 1901, when the Circuit Court of Appeals Act was passed, and circuit riding was officially abolished by Congress in 1911.
+Circuit riding ended in 1891, when the Circuit Court of Appeals Act was passed, and circuit riding was officially abolished by Congress in 1911.

-The circuit justice for each circuit is responsible for dealing with certain types of applications that, under the court's rules, may be addressed by a single justice.
-These include applications for emergency stays (including stays of execution in death-penalty cases) and injunctions pursuant to the All Writs Act arising from cases within that circuit, and routine requests such as requests for extensions of time.
-In the past, circuit justices also sometimes ruled on motions for bail in criminal cases, writs of habeas corpus, and applications for writs of error granting permission to appeal.